Arlen22/TiddlyServer/README.md

-This is the first release of TiddlyServer 2.0 Lite.
+This is the first release of TiddlyServer 2.0 "Lite".

 # Installation